Ekkehard-Schulze/indoor-climate-logger/README.md

 3. To use 1-Wire sensors on a Raspberry Pi, activate the 1-Wire bus via raspi-config.
-If you only need 1-Wire based temperature data logging, you can alternatively use a simpler script provided in  https://github.com/Ekkehard-Schulze/1wire-temperature-logger-RPi instead.
-Moreover, the latter script also extends the temperaure range of MAX31850 using type K thermocouples to temperatures from -200°C to +1200°C by applying a correction according to the ITS-90 standard.
+If you only need 1-Wire based temperature logging, you can alternatively use a simpler script provided in  https://github.com/Ekkehard-Schulze/1wire-temperature-logger-RPi instead.
+The latter script also extends the temperaure range of type K thermocouples (using MAX31850) to temperatures from -200°C to +1200°C by applying a correction according to the ITS-90 standard.